BillyXYB/Diverse-Score-Distillation/README.md

-# ClimateNeRF: Physically-based Neural Rendering for Extreme Climate Synthesis
-This is the project page of ClimateNeRF
+This is the project page of Diverse Score Distillation